 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up.
-If noncombustible material is less than 12", you must install the fireplace hood accessory.
-See Figure 5, page 10 for minimum clearances.
+See Figure 5 for minimum clearances.